 us that the first phonebook's recommended Way To End A Phone Conversation

 "Says Ammon Shea: This strikes me as an

 eminently more honest and forthright way to end a phone call than

 "good-bye."
 "Good-bye," "bye-bye," and all the other variants are

 ultimately contractions of the phrase "God Be with you" (or "with

 So if you don't want to use good-bye then "That

-is all" has the historic support of the first telephone book.
+is all" has the first telephone book on its side.